 - Cases involving a CASA volunteer are more likely to be permanently closed.
 Fewer than 10% of children with a CASA volunteer re-enter the foster care system.

-- CASA has been in Nebraska for 30 years!
+- CASA programs have served Nebraska children for 36 years!